PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 - Certificate Consumer -> Certificate Provider: Company Certificate Pull
 - Certificate Provider -> Certificate Consumer: Company Certificate Push

-Use case to give feedback for provided certificates:
+Use case to give feedback on the status for consumed certificates:

-- Certificate Consumer -> Certificate Provider: Company Certificate Status (Accepted, Rejected or Received)
+- Certificate Consumer -> Certificate Provider: Company Certificate Status (Received, Accepted, or Rejected)

 Use case to notify about availability of certificates: